 - Weather-appropriate clothing: part of lunch hour will be spent outside, so children may get muddy, snowy or wet – and anything in between.

 Guelph Dance offers subsidized spaces on a first-come-first served basis.
 Campers will only be subsidized for one camp each year, either March Break or Summer Camp.
+If you are interested in a subsidy for summer, please submit your application by January 15 for March Break Camp and by May 1st for Summer Camp.

 These spaces have been made possible by donors to the Monica Davis Camp Scholarship Fund and the Rotary Club of Guelph – Trillium Community Fund.
 Additional space may become available through the Guelph Community Foundation.